Multi-Quadruped Cooperative Object Transport: Learning Decentralized Pinch-Lift-Move

 \subsubsection{Constellation Reward}

 The \emph{constellation reward} provides a unified mechanism for enforcing both positional and orientational alignment between each robot and its designated contact frame.
 We define two constellations of points, one anchored to the robot's base and one to arm end-effector, each paired with a corresponding target constellation anchored to the payload.
 This constellation-based approach is inspired by point-set registration methods in computer vision~\cite{besl_method_1992, chen_object_1992, arun_least-squares_1987}, where both translation and rotation are implicitly encoded through the alignment of two point sets.
-The key intuition is that if the robot maintains these alignments, the team behaves as if the robots were rigidly attached to the payload.
+The intuition is that by maintaining these, the team behaves as if the robots were rigidly attached to the payload.

 Formally, we represent a constellation as a set of landmark points $P=\{p_1, \ldots, p_K\}$ rigidly anchored to a reference frame, and define a corresponding target constellation $P^*=\{p_1^*, \ldots, p_K^*\}$ anchored to the payload.
 The constellation distance is then defined as the mean squared error between matched landmarks: \begin{small}